High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Analysis framework for the high probability bound

 \end{lemma}

 We now define another indicator variable that will be used in the analysis. \begin{defn}[Large step] For all integers $k \geq 0$, define the random variable $U_k$ as follows:

 We will say that step $k$ is a \textbf{large step} if $U_k = 1$.
-Otherwise, step $k$ is a \textbf{small step}. \end{defn} By the dynamics of the process, every step is either a large step or a small step, but not both.
+Otherwise, step $k$ is a \textbf{small step}.
+Note that $U_k$ is adapted to the filtration $\mathcal{F}_k$, since $A_{k+1}$ is completely determined by $A_k$ and $\Theta_k$, which are both in $\mathcal{F}_k$. \end{defn} Without loss of generality (by possibly decreasing the value of $\bar{\alpha}$ by at most a factor of $\gamma$), we can assume that $\bar{\alpha} = \alpha_0 \gamma^m$ for some integer $m$. \revv{Then, using the dynamics of the process and considering all possible cases, it can be shown that every step is either a large step or a small step, and that the two possibilities are mutually exclusive.}

-Our analysis will rely on the following key observation: By Assumption \ref{ass:alg_behave}, if iteration $k$ has $U_k\Theta_kI_k=1$, then $Z_k$ gets reduced by at least $h(\bar \alpha)-{r(\epsilon_f, 2\epsilon_f)} > 0.$ We call such an iteration a ``\emph{good}'' iteration, because it makes progress towards optimality by at least a fixed amount.
-On the other hand, on any other iteration $k$, $Z_k$ can increase by at most ${r(\epsilon_f, e_k+e_k^+)}$.
+Our analysis will rely on the following key observation: By Assumption \ref{ass:alg_behave}, if iteration $k$ has $U_k\Theta_kI_k=1$, then $Z_k$ gets reduced by at least $h(\bar \alpha)-{r(\epsilon_f^\prime, 2\epsilon_f^\prime)} > 0.$ We call such an iteration a {\bf {\em good}} iteration, because it makes progress towards optimality by at least a fixed amount.
+On the other hand, on any other iteration $k$, $Z_k$ can increase by at most ${r(\epsilon_f^\prime, E_k+E_k^+)}$.
 The idea of the analysis is to show that with high probability, the progress made by the good iterations dominates the damage caused by the other iterations.
 The crux of the proof is to show that with high probability, a large enough constant fraction of the iterations are good (up to another additive constant).

 The engine of the analysis is a key lemma showing that if the stopping time has not been reached and a large enough number of iterations are true, then there must be a large number of good iterations.